 The First 24 to 48 Hours After Your Surgery

 During the first 24 to 48 hours after your procedure, you will feel tired from the anesthesia and sore from the surgery.
-Dr. Ruff prescribes pain medication to alleviate much of your discomfort, which usually improves rapidly after the first 2 days.
+Dr. Ruff, Dr. Ramineni, Dr. Hannan or Dr. Patrick will prescribe pain medication to alleviate much of your discomfort, which usually improves rapidly after the first 2 days.

 You can take a shower or bath the day after your surgery; however, don’t let the bandages covering your incisions get wet for more than a minute or so.
 You can remove the special elastic bra (placed over your breasts after the surgery) during your shower or bath, but it must be worn at all other times (even while sleeping) for the first 2 weeks after your surgery.